 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
-Remove the voltage regulator module from its antistatic package. - 11.
-Install the voltage regulator module by performing the following steps: - a.
-Ensure that the connector tabs (A) are pushed out to the unlocked position before you install a new voltage regulator module.
-See the following figure. - b.
-Carefully grasp the voltage regulator module along two edges and align it with the connector. - c.
-Insert and secure the voltage regulator module into the connector by pushing the connector tabs (A) in.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
+Remove the card filler by pushing the filler out from the adapter slot. - 10.
+Prepare to install the new adapter by putting the latches on the adapter and on the adapter slot into the open position, as shown in Figure 2. - 11.
+Carefully grasp the new adapter assembly by its plastic latches and align the adapter assembly with the slot and its connector on the system backplane. - 12.
+Slowly slide the adapter along the guides until it stops.